 During the conference we are glad to welcome you at the Virtual Expo with different side tracks and meet with international and Estonian IT companies and organisations!

 To participate live, please convert the times in the agenda (GMT+3) to your local timezone.
 After the conference, all sessions will be available on demand.

-The conference platform will open a week before the event and participants will receive instructions shortly before.
+The conference platform will open a week before (around 13 May) the event and participants will receive instructions shortly before.

 Registration and ticket information